 Very limited consular assistance can be provided to travellers who are refused entry to South Africa.

-Australian-South African dual nationals should be aware that it's illegal to enter or depart South Africa using their Australian passport.
+It's illegal for Australian-South African dual nationals to enter or depart South Africa using their Australian passport.
 See

 Authorities don't accept provisional travel documents (one-page travel documents), though Australian emergency passports are accepted.

 Travelling with children

 Immigration regulations apply to children travelling under the age of 18.
 All children travelling must have a valid passport and a full (unabridged) birth certificate that identifies the parents.
 These documents must be produced on request.

 - If your birth certificate isn't in one of South Africa's 11 official languages, which includes English, you'll need to provide an English translation from an accredited translator.

 - If you don't have an original birth certificate, you can provide a certified copy that is less than three months old.
 If the birth certificate is not in one of the 11 official languages of South Africa, which includes English, you will need to provide an English translation from an accredited translator.

 Check the requirements for other situations, such as legal guardianship or unaccompanied travelling minors, with the South African Department of Home Affairs.

 Children travelling with one parent

 Children travelling with one parent must have a valid passport and a full (unabridged) birth certificate that identifies the parents.
 In addition, they must have a: